Thermodynamical Quantum Gravity: The thermodynamics

-By the first approximation, (\ref{srednia}) can be identified with background temperature, \emph{e.g.} for $T_I\sim1K$ it is exactly averaged CMB radiation temperature.
-Next approximations of the density matrix or fuzzing of the interval $\mu\in(1;2+\sqrt{3})$ will give next orders of the numbers.
+By the first approximation, the relation (\ref{srednia}) can be identified with the background temperature, \emph{e.g.} for $T_I\sim1K$ this is exactly the averaged Cosmic Background Radiation temperature.
+Next approximations of the density matrix, or fuzzing of the interval $\mu\in(1;2+\sqrt{3})$, will give the next orders.